 - Skeletal smooth muscle contraction

 Other than the sodium potassium pump, potassium levels are regulated by the kidneys and the adrenal cortex, and any excess potassium is excreted by the feces and sweat.

-Callaghan writes that a rise in potassium ions in extracellular fluid of the adrenal cortex directly stimulates aldosterone release which ultimately leads to an increase in sodium re absorption by the kidneys and potassium excretion into the bloodstream by the kidneys.
+Callaghan said that a rise in potassium ions in extracellular fluid of the adrenal cortex directly stimulates aldosterone release which ultimately leads to an increase in sodium re-absorption by the kidneys and potassium excretion into the bloodstream by the kidneys.

 Crawford explains that there is no mechanism to notify your kidneys of a potassium deficit, so it may continue to excrete potassium even when levels are low.

 Crawford also explains that sodium is exchangeable with hydrogen ions, and therefore changes in acide base balance will effect potassium levels.
 "Acidosis causes an increase in hydrogen ions in extracellular fluid; to maintain pH, some hydrogen ions shift to intracellular fluid.
 To maintain intracellular electrical neutrality, some potassium ions shift to the extracellular fluid, which may cause hyperkalemia.